Beretta M9: Reliability and confidence issues

 In 2007, soldiers in the field had many concerns with the M9, notably a lack of confidence in its stopping power resulting from the use of the 9mm ball round, a significant factor in military evaluations because the Hague Conventions (1899 and 1907) prohibit use of expanding bullets in warfare between contracting parties.
 The United States is not a signatory, but generally observes the agreement.

 The U.S. military has been criticized for not purchasing magazines from Beretta.
 The military awarded a contract to Airtronic USA, because the previous manufacturer, Check-Mate Industries, was charging too much per magazine, though Check-Mate magazines are still sometimes issued.
 Prior to Check-Mate magazines being purchased, the military purchased magazines from the Italian firm Mec-Gar.
 Airtronic has stated that its M9 magazines will be made similarly to Mec-Gar's, because of reliability problems with Check-Mate magazines.

 There were reported failures with the government-contracted 9mm magazines.
-After extensive testing and actual testimony given by the troops, it was concluded that the failures were caused by the heavy phosphate finish that were requested in the government contract, combined with the unique environmental conditions in Iraq.
+After extensive testing and testimony given by the troops, it was concluded that the failures were caused by the heavy phosphate finish that were requested in the government contract, combined with the unique environmental conditions in Iraq.
 After corrections to the government-required specifications for the magazine finish, almost two million new magazines have been distributed without any further malfunctions.